Building an Event-Driven System Using Kafka on Kubernetes (Manually)

 In this article, we'll walk through the manual setup of an event-driven architecture on Kubernetes using Apache Kafka.
 We will also highlight the time, complexity, and error-prone nature of doing it manually, followed by how KubeKanvas can simplify the process significantly.

-Manual Setup: Step-by-Step
+Manual Deployment: Step-by-Step

 Step 1: Deploy Kafka using Bitnami Helm Chart